 How do I create accessible Word documents?

 Use the ‘Styles’ tool to apply heading levels to any headings used in your document.
 Avoid creating headings by manually changing text appearance.
-Heading levels should have a hierarchical / nested structure.
+Heading levels should have a hierarchical/nested structure.
 Heading 1 should be applied to your document title.
 Avoid using the Title heading style.
 This seems counterintuitive, but it is lost when converting documents to PDF.
 Heading 2 should be applied to the highest level of headings within the document, Heading 3 to the next level of subheadings, etc. Select the text of the heading, go to the Styles toolbar and click on the heading level you want to apply.
+Make sure any headings used in your document clearly describe what the section is about.

 Make accessible text choices

-• Use the same font consistently
+- Use the same font consistently.

-• Avoid using italics, colour or underlining for emphasis – use bold instead
+- Avoid using italics, colour or underlining for emphasis – use bold instead.

-• Left align text
+- Left align text.

 Use high contrast colour combinations